 My Neighbour Totoro (1988)

 Hayao Miyazaki's beloved animation couldn't be gentler – it's an utterly charming ode to childhood and the natural beauty of rural Japan.
 Packed with cute creatures and gorgeous, lush-green visuals (the big grey Totoro forest spirit looks ludicrously huggable), My Neighbour Totoro is a film almost entirely without conflict, a steady stream of joy, wonder and serenity to ease any troubled mind.
 All darkness – the mother of central sisters Satsuki and Mei, recently relocated to an old house in the countryside, is in hospital throughout the film – exists firmly on the fringes, and the effect of this creative choice is sheer bliss.
-Whether you're discovering the films of Studio Ghibli for the first time on Netflix, or preparing for Miyazaki’s final bow with the upcoming The Boy & The Heron, you’ll never go wrong with Totoro.
+Whether you're discovering the films of Studio Ghibli for the first time on Netflix, or you've seen all the way through to The Boy & The Heron and simply want to revisit one of the all-time greatest anime movies, you’ll never go wrong with Totoro.

 The Fear Street Trilogy (2021)